-Hyperextension Without Bench : Glide yourself to the edge of a flat bench and continue till your hips hang at the edge of the bench.
+Hyperextension Without Bench: Glide yourself to the edge of a flat bench and continue till your hips hang at the edge of the bench.
 Cross arms and keep your body straight.
-Continue to bend to the front slightly from waist to the best of your ability and ensure your back remains flat.
+Continue to bend to the front slightly from the waist to the best of your ability and ensure your back remains flat.
 Breathe out when you perform this motion.

 Continue to move downward until you feel a nice stretch at the hamstring or until you almost touch the floor.
 Bring your torso to the original position and repeat.

-Full Bridge : Start by lying with your back on the ground.
-Place your hand besides your head and allow the fingers to point towards your toes.
-Bring your hip upward as you round your back and continuously squeeze your butt, leg muscles and ab.
+Full Bridge: Start by lying with your back on the ground.
+Place your hand beside your head and allow the fingers to point towards your toes.
+Bring your hip upward as you round your back and continuously squeeze your butt, leg muscles, and ab.
 Push yourself through your shoulders, making sure that your body is in a good stretch.
 Breathe deeply and remain like that for a second, then lower back to the ground.

 If you used to do dumbbell curls and miss them, this can be a great

-Side to Side pushup : The side-to-side push-up is a variation that targets your triceps with alternate aim on your chest and shoulder muscles.
+Side to Side pushup: The side-to-side push-up is a variation that targets your triceps with an alternate aim on your chest and shoulder muscles.

 Take up a typical push-up stance.
 Now flex your elbows and lower your torso towards the ground while slanting to your left.
 Now push back up, making sure that your left arm is taking most of the weight and your right arm is only to steady yourself.
 Restore to your beginning position.
 Haul down again, slanting to your right this time.

-Hindu Pushup : An efficient movement that hits multiple upper body muscle groups (back, chest, arms and shoulders).
-Start by getting into downwards dog yoga position.
-Feet and hands should be shoulder width apart.
+Hindu Pushup: An efficient movement that hits multiple upper body muscle groups (back, chest, arms, and shoulders).
+Start by getting into a downwards dog yoga position.
+Feet and hands should be shoulder-width apart.
 Stick your butt out into the air.
-Let your head drop down.
+Let your head dropdown.

-Pushup with Cross leg Kicks : In this push up variant, you will move your legs as if you are kicking something at your side each time you move your body up from the ground.
-Note that it is called cross leg, because you should kick to your right side with the left leg and then in the next cycle you kick to your left side with your right leg.
+Pushup with Cross leg Kicks: In this pushup variant, you will move your legs as if you are kicking something at your side each time you move your body up from the ground.
+Note that it is called a cross leg, because you should kick to your right side with the left leg, and then in the next cycle you kick to your left side with your right leg.